-Director – Gil Junger, Screenplay – Peter Gaulke, Darryl J. Quarles & Gerry Swallow, Producers – Quarles, Michael Green, Arnon Milchan & Paul Schiff, Photography – Ueli Steiger, Music – Randy Edelman, Visual Effects Supervisor – Rich Thorne, Digital Effects – Pacific Title (Supervisor – Mark Freund) & Pixel Magic (Supervisor – Raymond McIntyre Jr), Special Effects Supervisor – Michael Schorr, Production Design – Leslie Dilley.
-Production Company – 20th Century Fox/Regency Enterprises/Epsilon Pictures
+Director – Gil Junger, Screenplay – Peter Gaulke, Darryl J. Quarles & Gerry Swallow, Producers – Michael Green, Arnon Milchan, Darryl J. Quarles & Paul Schiff, Photography – Ueli Steiger, Music – Randy Edelman, Visual Effects Supervisor – Rich Thorne, Digital Effects – Pacific Title (Supervisor – Mark Freund) & Pixel Magic (Supervisor – Raymond McIntyre Jr), Special Effects Supervisor – Michael Schorr, Production Design – Leslie Dilley.
+Production Company – 20th Century Fox/Regency Enterprises/Epsilon Pictures.

 Martin Lawrence (Jamal Walker), Marsha Thomason (Victoria), Tom Wilkinson (Sir Knolte Marlborough), Vincent Regan (Lord Perceval), Kevin Conway (King Leo), Isabelle Monk (Ms Bostick), Jeanette Weegar (Princess Regina), Helen Carey (The Queen)

 Jamal Walker is a janitor at L.A.’s Medieval World theme park.
 Reaching into the moat to pick up a gold medallion he sees there, Jamal is sucked into the water and emerges in what he eventually finds is England in the year 1328.
 At the castle of King Leo, he is taken for a messenger from the King of Normandy and afforded great privilege, even though his modern customs raise many eyebrows.
 While there, he falls for the servant girl Victoria but through her is unwittingly caught up in a people’s rebellion to usurp the throne.